ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-overview/index.md

 The following example shows the minimum configuration required to display data in a sparkline.
 Note the following:

-- The `closeHistory` column is configured to use a `agSparklineCellRenderer`.
+- The **Close History** column is configured to use a `agSparklineCellRenderer`.
-- The `closeHistory` data is supplied as an array of numbers, so no data mappings are required.
+- No sparkline options are supplied to the `agSparklineCellRenderer` so the default [Line Sparkline](/sparklines-line-sparkline/) is used.
-- As no sparkline options are provided the default `line` sparkline is used.
+- An array of numbers is supplied as data to the **Close History** column, which means no [Data Mapping](/sparklines-data/) is required.

 <grid-example title='Enabling Sparklines' name='enabling-sparklines' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>